puzzubly/react-app-project/README.md

 # react-app-project
-Here I built a fully responsive React website from scratch
+I'm building a fully responsive React website from scratch